WilliamSmithEdward/pyOpenVBA/README.md

 ## Why use this?

-Several excellent Python tools already exist for **reading** VBA out of Excel files (oletools, olefile, and friends), and they remain the right choice for forensics, malware analysis, and audit use-cases. pyOpenVBA focuses on the next step: safely **writing** changes back so the workbook still opens cleanly in Excel.
+Several excellent Python tools already exist for **reading** VBA out of Excel files (oletools, olefile, and friends), and they remain a strong choice for forensics, malware analysis, and audit use-cases. pyOpenVBA focuses on the next step: safely **writing** changes back so the workbook still opens cleanly in Excel.